-The employment-creation immigrant visa category EB-5 has become the flavor of the month for wealthy foreign nationals, whether using a direct investment vehicle or a regional center.
-Many immigration lawyers praise the EB-5 regional center "pilot program" in particular as a simple means to both invest in the US and to obtain a green card.
-The purpose of this article is to discuss why prospective EB-5 investors should pay attention to the demands of Federal and state securities laws, whether using direct investment platforms or regional centers.
-When a regional center or a direct investment entity forms a corporation, a limited partnership, or a limited liability company, the regional center or direct investment group is offering a security and, accordingly, must comply with Federal and state laws
+T he employment-creation immigrant visa category (EB-5) has become the flavor of the month for U.S. immigration for wealthy foreign nationals.

+Many laud the EB-5 regional center pilot program, in particular, as a clean and simple means to both invest in the US and to obtain a green card.
+However, prospective EB-5 investors should pay close attention to the demands of Federal and state securities laws.
+When a regional center forms a limited partnership or limited liability company the regional center is offering a security and, accordingly, regional centers must comply with Federal and state laws.